Coppernic/coppernic.github.io-old/applications/iclass_wedge.md

 -------------
 ### C-One² iCLass

- - CoreServices version 1.9.0 and above must be installed on the device
+ - CoreServices version 1.9.0 and above must be installed on the device.

 What is a keyboard wedge?
 -------------------------